Transit of Venus (album): Background and recording

 "Chalk Outline" is the first single of the album and was released on August 14, 2012.
-It was released with a lyric video.
 Loudwire gave the song a 4/5 rating, saying that "Adam Gontier attacks the track with as much angst and aggression as ever."
 Eviqshed.com gave the single 5/5, praising the fact the band took a different direction musically.
 The lyric video to the song was published on YouTube on Three Days Grace's Vevo account on August 13 and the official music video was published on October 5.
+"The High Road" was released as the album's second single on January 22, 2013.
+"Misery Loves My Company" was released on May 14, 2013, as the third and final single.